shivajiva101/sban/README.md

 Allows server owners to set an expiry date for bans.
 It uses the same format for durations as the /tempban command.

-Example: sban.ban_max = 90D
+	sban.ban_max = 90D

 In this example all permanent player bans created after the setting has been added to minetest.conf, and after a server restart, will expire 90 days after the ban was set.
 If required, longer ban durations can still be set with the tempban command.

-Please note that if you delete or adjust the setting, after restarting the server, bans created while the setting was active will not change and will retain their adjusted expiry dates.
+Please note that if you delete or adjust the setting, after restarting the server, bans created while the setting was active will not change and will retain their original expiry date.

 #### sban.accounts_per_ip

 Restricts accounts a player can make from an ip address.

-Example: sban.accounts_per_ip = 5
+	sban.accounts_per_ip = 5

 Please note this is optional and without the setting the player accounts are unrestricted.

+#### sban.cache.max

+Maximum cached name records.

+	sban.cache.max = 1000

+If you don't add this setting sban will use the value above as the default.

+#### sban.cache.ttl

+Time in seconds to deduct from the last player to login as the cutoff point for pre caching names.

+	sban.cache.max = 86400

+If you don't add this setting sban will use the value above as the default.
+Disable name caching by setting to -2

 #### CREDITS